resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for scenarios requiring strict message ordering and guaranteed single processing
 - **Dead Letter Queue**:
   - Stores messages that can't be processed (for example, by a Lambda function) for further analysis
+- **Decoupling for Resilience**:
+  - Use Amazon SNS and SQS to introduce a buffering layer between clients and backend processors (e.g., EC2 instances)
+  - If an EC2 instance fails, messages remain in the queue until another instance can process them
+  - Ensures a more resilient architecture that recovers automatically from component failures

 ## Container and Kubernetes Services